openedx/open-edx-proposals/oeps/oep-0018-bp-python-dependencies.rst

   help.
 * Package URLs tend to be long and difficult to read, with the actual name of the package hidden in the middle or not even present at all.
-* As of this writing, ``pip-tools`` still has some bugs in handling packages installed from local directories or URLs that require special care to work around.  `Non-editable URL installations`_ are not supported, and `relative local paths are expanded to absolute paths`_.
-These can be partially worked around via a post-processing script for the generated requirements files; an example can be found in `edx-platform`_ at ``scripts/post-pip-compile.sh``.
+* As of this writing, ``pip-tools`` still has a bug in handling packages installed from local directories that requires special care to work
+  around: `relative local paths are expanded to absolute paths`_.
+This can be partially worked around via a post-processing script for the generated requirements files; an example can be found in `edx-platform`_ at ``scripts/post-pip-compile.sh``.